 - Appropriate medical care, including antiretroviral treatment, is now available for those living with HIV/AIDS.
 Individuals are also provided with psychosocial counselling, as well as food and nutrition supplements;

-- Decreasing the stigma and discrimination against people living with HIV/AIDS, which is an obstacle to HIV/AIDS prevention and care;
+- Decreasing the stigma and discrimination against people living with HIV/AIDS, which is a non-negligible obstacle to HIV/AIDS prevention and care;

-- The “Response to HIV/AIDS in Bosnia and Herzegovina 2011-2016 Strategy” was adopted by the Council of Ministers of BiH in September 2011;
+- The Council of Minsiters in BiH adopted the “Response to HIV/AIDS in Bosnia and Herzegovina 2011-2016 Strategy” in September 2011;

-- HIV prevalence among the general population is now below 1% and is less than 5% in any higher risk population for HIV infection;
+- HIV prevalence among the general population is now below 1% and is less than 5% in higher risk demographics;

-- Maximising the coverage of effective HIV prevention and care among the higher risk population;
+- Maximising the extension of HIV prevention measures to the higher risk demographics;

 - Ensuring appropriate prevention, treatment, care and support for people living with HIV/AIDS;